BetonQuest/BetonQuest/docs/10-Compatibility.md

 # Compatibility

 BetonQuest can hook into other plugins to extend its functionality.
 Currently there are 22 plugins: BountifulAPI, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, LegendQuest, Magic, mcMMO, MythicMobs, PlaceholderAPI, PlayerPoints, ProtocolLib, Quests, RacesAndClasses, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit and WorldGuard.

 ## [BountifulAPI](https://www.spigotmc.org/resources/bountifulapi-1-8-1-12-1.1394/)

-### Title event: `title`
+### Events
+#### Title: `title`

 BountifulAPI enables you to use `title` event without spamming the console with `/title` command output.
 The syntax is exactly the same as in regular `title` event described in _Events List_.

+!!! example
+    ```YAML
-**Example**: `title subtitle 0;0;0 {en} Lobby joined! {pl} Dołączono do lobby!`
+    title subtitle 0;0;0 {en} Lobby joined! {pl} Dołączono do lobby!
+    ```

 ## [Citizens](http://dev.bukkit.org/bukkit-plugins/citizens/)

 If you have this plugin you can use it's NPCs for conversations.
 I highly recommend you installing it, these NPCs are way more immersive.
 Having Citizens also allows you to use NPCKill objective.

+!!! notice
-_Notice: When you use Citizens, in main.yml you need to specify the ID of the NPC instead of the name!_
+    When you use Citizens, in main.yml you need to specify the ID of the NPC instead of the name!

-### NPC kill objective: `npckill`

-NPC Kill objective requires the player to kill an NPC with the given ID.
-You can also define how many times an NPC has to be killed.
-Right after objective's name there must be na ID of the NPC.
-You can also add an amount by `amount:`.

-**Example**: `npckill 16 amount:3 events:reward`

-### NPC interact objective: `npcinteract`
+### Conditions

+#### NPC distance: `npcdistance`

-The player has to right-click on the NPC with specified ID.
-It can also optionally cancel the action, so the conversation won't start.
-The first argument is number (ID of the NPC), and the second is optional `cancel`.
+This condition will return true if the player is closer to the NPC with the given ID than the given distance.
+The NPCs ID is the first argument, the distance is the second.
+If the npc is despawned the condition will return false.

-**Example**: `npcinteract 3 cancel conditions:sneak events:steal`

-### NPC range objective: `npcrange`
+!!! example
+    ```YAML
+    npcdistance 16 22
+    ```

+#### NPC location: `npclocation`

+**persistent**, **static**

-The player has to enter/leave a circle with the given radius around the NPC to complete this objective.
-First argument is the ID of the NPC, second one is either `enter` or `leave` and the third one is the range.
+This condition will return true if a npc is close to a location.
+First argument is the id of the NPC, second the location and third the maximum distance to the location that the npc is allowed to have.

-**Example:** `npcrange 3 enter 20 events:master_inRange`
+!!! example
+    ```YAML
+    npclocation 16 4.0;14.0;-20.0;world 22
+    ```

+#### NPC region: `npcregion`

+**persistent**, **static**

+!!! notice
+    This condition also requires WorldGuard to work.

+This condition will return true if a npc is inside a region.
+First argument is the id of the npc second is the name of the region.

+!!! example
+    ```YAML
+    npcregion 16 spawn`
+    ```

+### Events

-### Move NPC event: `movenpc`
+#### Move NPC: `movenpc`

 This event will make the NPC move to a specified location.
 It will not return on its own, so you have to set a single path point with _/npc path_ command - it will then return to that point every time.
 If you make it move too far away, it will teleport or break, so beware.
 You can change maximum pathfinding range in Citizens configuration files.
 The first argument in this event is ID of the NPC to move.
 Second one is a location in a standard format (like in `teleport` event).
 You can also specify multiple locations separated by colons to let the npc follow a path of locations.
 You can also specify additional arguments: `block` will block the NPC so you won't be able to start a conversation with him while he is moving, `wait:` is a number of tick the NPC will wait at its destination before firing events, `done:` is a list of events fired after reaching the destination, `fail:` is a list of events fired if this event fails.
 Move event can fail if the NPC is already moving for another player.

+!!! example
+    ```YAML
-**Example**: `movenpc 121 100;200;300;world,105;200;280;world block wait:20 done:msg_were_here,give_reward fail:msg_cant_go,give_reward`
+    movenpc 121 100;200;300;world,105;200;280;world block wait:20 done:msg_were_here,give_reward fail:msg_cant_go,give_reward

-### NPC distance condition: `npcdistance`
+    ```

+### Objectives

+#### NPC Interact: `npcinteract`

-This condition will return true if the player is closer to the NPC with the given ID than the given distance.
-The NPCs ID is the first argument, the distance is the second.
-If the npc is despawned the condition will return false.
+The player has to right-click on the NPC with specified ID.
+It can also optionally cancel the action, so the conversation won't start.
+The first argument is number (ID of the NPC), and the second is optional `cancel`.

-**Example:** `npcdistance 16 22`

-### NPC location condition: `npclocation` _persistent_, _static_
+!!! example
+    ```YAML
+    npcinteract 3 cancel conditions:sneak events:steal`
+    ```

+#### NPC Kill: `npckill`

+NPC Kill objective requires the player to kill an NPC with the given ID.
+You can also define how many times an NPC has to be killed.
+Right after objective's name there must be na ID of the NPC.
+You can also add an amount by `amount:`.

+!!! example
+    ```YAML
+    npckill 16 amount:3 events:reward`
+    ```

+#### NPC Range: `npcrange`

-This condition will return true if a npc is close to a location.
-First argument is the id of the NPC, second the location and third the maximum distance to the location that the npc is allowed to have.
+The player has to enter/leave a circle with the given radius around the NPC to complete this objective.
+First argument is the ID of the NPC, second one is either `enter` or `leave` and the third one is the range.

-**Example:** `npclocation 16 4.0;14.0;-20.0;world 22`

-### NPC region condition: `npcregion` _persistent_, _static_

-_This condition also requires WorldGuard to work._

-This condition will return true if a npc is inside a region.
-First argument is the id of the npc second is the name of the region.

-**Example:** `npcregion 16 spawn`
+!!! example
+    ```YAML
+    npcrange 3 enter 20 events:master_inRange
+    ```

 ## [Denizen](http://dev.bukkit.org/bukkit-plugins/denizen/)

-### Script event: `script`
+### Events

+#### Script: `script`

 With this event you can fire Denizen task scripts.
 Don't confuse it with `skript` event, these are different.
 The first and only argument is the name of the script.

-**Example**: `script beton`
+!!! example
+    ```YAML
+    script beton
+    ```

 ## [EffectLib](http://dev.bukkit.org/bukkit-plugins/effectlib/)